About the Trademark Licensing Office

 In 1984, Iowa State University became one of the first universities in the nation to establish a trademark licensing program.
 Iowa State University's Trademark Licensing Office exists to protect, promote and market the indicia (names, symbols, graphics, marks, etc.) owned by the University.
 Our mission is to ensure proper use and application of Iowa State University's trademarks, to strengthen the trademarks through relationships with retailers, licensees, campus units, student organizations, alumni, and fans and, to generate revenue that funds athletic and academic programs.
 Licensed vendors make a valuable difference in the education of our students as 100% of the NET revenue generated flows directly back to the univeristy.

-ISU's Trademark Program was established in 1984 and is currently housed under the Division of Finance.
+ISU's Trademark Program was established in 1984 and is currently housed under the Office of University Counsel.
 Through a contracted agreement, Learfield Licensing Partners (formerly known as LRG) assists the Trademark office in monitoring commercial and internal use of the indicia.
 Individuals, groups, units and organizations, both on and off campus, seeking to use Iowa State indicia must use licensed vendors and have prior final approval from the Trademark Office.
 Learfield Licensing Partners is responsible for the license administration of the approximately 650 vendors producing products bearing ISU trademarks.

 We hope that you will find our web site useful and easy to use.
 Your interest and comments are welcome!